sarthakkhandelwal7/AI-Call-Assistant/README.md

     - Enable Calendar API
     - Go to Credentials and generate OAuth 2.0 credentials
     - Save GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET in .env
-    - register http://localhost:3001 in Authorized JavaScript origins
+    - Register http://localhost:3001 or your frontend uri in Authorized JavaScript origins

 4. Start the server:
     ```bash